Amigos, it’s happening! After some blurry, unmarked, “How long has it been anyway?” passage of time, travel is warming up again for 2021!

 One of the supreme reasons to travel again in 2021 is to go back to chasing that oh so deluxe lifestyle of digital nomadism.
 Not deluxe in how the influencers portray it (don’t believe their lies – only fucking morons work on laptops on the beach), but deluxe in what a rewarding challenge it is.

 Travelling the world while maintaining work, responsibilities, and your own health is one hell of a slog.
 But goodness gracious, it is so damn worth it.

 And now, the world is opening up to it.
-The exciting world of cryptocurrency is becoming more accessible, WiFi and data is getting faster and cheaper even in the developing regions of the world, and countries are beginning to understand that digital nomads are indeed a thing.
+WiFi and data is getting faster and cheaper even in the developing regions of the world, and countries are beginning to understand that digital nomads are indeed a thing.

 (Sidenote: Georgia has a new digital nomad/remote worker visa and it looks EPIC… as does Georgia.)

 If you haven’t done it yet, maybe now is the time to chase the digital nomad dream.
 You’re only setting yourself up for success in the world we’ve now entered as you pull away from the powers and protocols that be.

 Amigos, break the chains: ditch yo’ muddatruckin’ desks!

 A specially built co-working hostel?